Sifchain/sifnode/docs/distribution.md

 # Distribution Module
+## Requirements
+- Create mechanism which allows us to distribute different types of rewards ( liquidity mining rewards being one of them ) .
+- Option to start and pause distributions.
+- Keep extensibility in mind so that the distribution set is not limited to a certain set of users (Should be able to distribute to Liquidity providers , Validators or a Combination of Both) .
+Any other set can be added in the future .
+- The distribution should be logic based ( ex based on validator weights or liquidity provided).
+It should be fairly simple to add this functionality programmatically to a distribution

 ## Concepts
 - Every distribution will start with a distibutionList.
 The distribution list contains all parameters to facilitate a distribution .